ericmcbride/wufei/README.md

 - The since option `--since` will return logs newer then the duration in seconds.
 - The tail-lines option `--tail-lines` will show the number of lines from the ends of the log to show.
 Defaults to 1
+- The json-key option `--json-key` allows the user to seach logs for a key in a valid json blob.
+  The only thing wufei will print out are logs that contain the key.
+If nothing is printing out, nothing matches

 Examples: